 The number one thing you can do is educate yourself, check out LOVING YOUR LABOR BIRTH ACADEMY

 Labor is very much a mind game, so to not be mentally prepared is unwise.
 I have had six natural childbirth experiences myself, and I can resoundingly say that YOU MUST EDUCATE YOURSELF AND BE PREPARED!
-If you’re considering unmedicated birth, Read this post on natural birth!
+If you’re considering an unmedicated birth, you should definitely click here!

 This post may contain some affiliate links (which means if you purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Thank you!
 For our full disclosure read here)

-One I highly recommend is by Ina May Gaskins.
-Now granted some of it is a little extreme but it will help you prepare you for labor.
+Now granted some of it is a little extreme but it will help you mentally prepare for labor.
 It’s informative and reminds us that birth is natural.
 I recommend this book even if you are not planning a natural birth.
 Ina, who is the midwife guru of birth, has this cool birthing farm in rural TN.
 The Business of Being Born by Rikki Lake is a documentary about birth that features The Farm Midwives, be sure to watch it.
 (Anna & I are trying to work out a visit to The Farm) I wanted to give birth to Greyson there, but I was high risk due to being an old lady and all! is just a fun read.
 The job description for Mother is hysterical and laughing is good for your soul!

 PREPARING FOR LABOR BY WATCHING BIRTH VIDEOS: